-Instructional Media Center has positions open every semester except summer.
-You must be willing to work at least one full semester plus go through a 12-15 hour training program.
-Most of the jobs involve handling audio-visual equipment.
-For further information, contact the Distribution and Facility Services Office, IMC Room 26.
+Instructional Media Center regularly employs students in AV Aide positions.
+You must be willing to work at least one full semester, plus go through a training program.
+Most of the jobs involve handling of audio-visual equipment.
+For further information, contact Don Morgan, Operations Supervisor, IMC Classroom Services at 353-4338.

 Intramural officiating positions are available each semester.
 There are training sessions during the first week of classes.
-Contact the Intramural Office, Room 205, IM West, for further information.
+Contact the Intramural Office, first floor Service Counter, IM West, for further information.

 The Library has a variety of part-time positions, many with a variety of skills and detailed training, requiring continuous employment throughout the year.
-For further information, contact the Library Director's Office, Room W-102.
+Housing and Food Services Units including Kellogg Center, Residence Halls, and the MSU Union, have a variety of student employment opportunities.
+Students can apply online at hfs.msu.edu.